piskvorky/smart_open/howto.md

 ```

-Clients are thread-safe and multiprocess-safe, so you may share them between other threads and subprocesses.
+Clients are generally thread-safe, so you may share a single client across threads ([ref](https://github.com/boto/boto3/blob/1.38.41/docs/source/guide/clients.rst?plain=1#L111)); note they cannot be shared across processes.
+Note that long-lived clients can leak memory ([boto/boto3#1670](https://github.com/boto/boto3/issues/1670)), so prefer creating a client per operation (or periodically recreating it) for long-running processes.

 ## How to Write to S3 Efficiently